New Seasons Of ‘Batman’, ‘The Walking Dead’, And ‘The Wolf Among Us’ Are In The Works

 Earlier this week, developer Telltale Games announced a trio of new seasons for three of its ongoing narrative-driven adventure games, which are set to release over the course of 2017 and 2018.

 Set to premiere next month is the second season of Telltale’s take on the Batman universe.
 Dubbed Batman: The Enemy Within, this installment will once again focus on the caped crusader as he is pitted against The Riddler.
-Aside from voice actor Troy Baker, who will be returning to voice Bruce Wayne/Batman, Telltale teased the re-appearance of Arkham Asylum patient “John Doe”, whom many speculate is the series’ take on The Joker.
+Aside from voice actor Troy Baker, who will be returning to voice Bruce Wayne/Batman, Telltale teased the re-appearance of Arkham Asylum patient “John Doe,” whom many speculate is the series’ take on The Joker.

 The Enemy Within will consist of five episodes, with its first set to release on August 8, for PlayStation 4, Xbox One, Windows PCs, as well as iOS and Android devices.